Low Nitrogen Sires - can we select for reduced nitrogen excretion?

 The relationships between MUN BV and liveweight, volume and somatic cell score BVs were all positive.
 This meant that selecting animals for low or negative MUN BV was associated with animals that also had lower BVs for liveweight, volume and somatic cell score.
 This is shown in Figure 4 below with the purple shading representing the desirable animals.

 Lastly, there was a negative (favourable) relationship between MUN and the percentage of protein in the milk.
 In other words, cattle with lower MUN have a higher percentage of protein in the milk.
-This indicates that cows that are selected for lower MUN are partitioning the N from the diet differently to those with higher MUN genetics.
+This indicates that cows that are selected for lower MUN may be partitioning the N from the diet differently to those with higher MUN genetics.

 What does this all mean?